OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-13.md

 ## 1 Kings 13:21

-and he cried out to the man of God who came from Judah, saying,
+and he proclaimed to the man of God who came from Judah, saying,
 “This is what the Lord says:
-‘Because you have disobeyed the command of the Lord,
+‘Because you have disobeyed the Lord's command,
-and have not kept the commandment which the Lord your God commanded you,
+and have not kept the commandment which the Lord your God instructed you,

 ## 1 Kings 13:22